Second Reading: Hebrews 7:23-28

 7:24, 28: "into the (final) age" was a Semitic saying that means "eternal."

-"because HE remains into the (final) age" is literally "because of HIM to remain into the (final) age" The infinitive "to remain" acted as verb in a subordinate clause that modified "(HE) " (i.e., Jesus).
+"because HE remains into the (final) age" is literally "because of HIM to remain into the (final) age" The infinitive "to remain" acted as a verb in a subordinate clause that modified "(HE) " (i.e., Jesus).

 These few verses acted as a conclusion to the arguments the author made for Jesus as High Priest.
-He based his insight on Psalm 110:4: "The Lord has sworn and will not change his mind, 'You are a priest for ever after the order of Melchizedek.'"
+He based his insight on Psalm 110:4: "The Lord has sworn and will not change his mind, 'You are a priest forever after the order of Melchizedek.'"
 (RSV) To flesh out his interpretation of this Psalm, he began with a study on the person of Melchizedek in Genesis 14:17-20.

 Melchizedek was the king-priest of the Most High.
 He was not listed with parentage or descendants in Scripture.
 He offered sacrifice on behalf of Abram (later Abraham), who, in turn gave him a tithe.
 For the author, Melchizedek represented the eternal worship of the living God (the king-priest did not have a genealogy).
 Through the intercession of such worship, Abram would receive the blessing of God's covenant.
 In return, Abram gave the leader of the eternal worship his due (a tithe).
 In this sense, Melchizedek was a symbol of the eternal worship offered to God in heaven.
 (Hebrews 7:1-10)

-Scholars call a symbol like Melchizedek an "archtype;" for interpreters like the author of Hebrews, such an archtype would be the key to understanding the question of Hebrew priesthood.
+Scholars call a symbol like Melchizedek an "archetype;" for interpreters like the author of Hebrews, such an archetype would be the key to understanding the question of Hebrew priesthood.
 Melchizedek was found in the book of Genesis, which was, both by traditional chronology and by the order of the canon, before the appearance of the priesthood of Aaron (in Exodus).
 Because of its place of importance and its eternal status, the priesthood of Melchizedek was the measure of Aaron's priesthood.
 The Levitical priesthood which descended from Aaron was human (as it was passed from father to son) and, so, had all the frailties of human nature.
 In light of the "order of Melchizedek," the Levites would always turn out second best.

 The author then separated the two priesthoods, as distinct.
 (Hebrews 7:11-14) One was human, based upon the Law which could regulate, but could not perfect humanity.
 The other was based upon God's direct oath (found in Psalm 110:4) toward a Son.
 This Son would be perfected, since his priesthood was different from that of Aaron's descendants.
 And since he would stand forever in worship.
 The result would be a new covenant between God and people.
 (Hebrews 7:15-22)